Date of Trip: May 2013

 Glacier bay was amazing, we missed some ice falling from the first glacier, but saw lots of icebergs, We saw Reid, Marjorie and Lamplugh glaciers.

 Our fellow cruisers were a mixture of ages and we were not surrounded by retired people as expected.
 Although we did attend the one and only F.O.D get together, and the other 3 gentlemen that came were quite a bit older.
 We met some nice people to hang out with in the evenings anyway.
 We travelled with another couple, and they loved the cruise too.
 And we are plotting another cruise together as soon as possible.
-Maybe Panama Canal.
+Maybe transatlantic next year and then Panama Canal the year after.